Locations

 Proper true-up management ensures you start the new EA with a clean slate.
 It avoids back-billing later.
 If Microsoft finds unreported use later, they could charge at least the list price with no discount, possibly with back support fees.

 That’s a very expensive way to pay for licenses.
-By handling it at renewal, any needed additions become part of your normal EA (with discounts) – potentially saving 20-30% versus an after-the-fact purchase.
-Plus, demonstrating good license hygiene can make Microsoft more comfortable extending good terms, since you’re seen as a responsible customer, not one they need to chase for compliance issues.
+By handling it at renewal, any necessary additions become part of your standard EA (with discounts) – potentially saving 20-30% compared to an after-the-fact purchase.

 Action: Educate and Implement Ongoing SAM Practices: